nwagu/forms/README.md

 #### Tips
 1. You can define your custom validation functions.
 A few generic validators have been added to [FormFieldValidators](forms/src/main/java/com/nwagu/forms/FormFieldValidators.kt).
 2. You can set a default value for a non-required form field.
+3. Observe form field requestFocus parameter and, on change, scroll to bring the view to focus